DashaPoliazz/cs-course/core/15-strings/readme.md

 ## Example of usages

-We can read this pattern as "read all mathes before 'baz'"
+We can read this pattern as "read all matches before 'baz'"

 ```
 const pattern = "*.baz";
 match(pattern, ["foo.bla.bar.baz"]); // -> ["foo", "bla", "bar", "baz"]
 ```

-We can read this pattern as "read all mathes after 'foo'"
+We can read this pattern as "read all matches after 'foo'"

 ```
 const pattern = "foo.**";
 match(pattern, ["foo.bar.bla"]); // -> ["foo", "bar", "bla"]
 ```

-We can read this pattern as "read all mathes after 'foo'"
+We can read this pattern as "read all matches after 'foo'"

 ```
 const pattern = "foo.*.baz.baf.**";